hammadxcm/discord-hk/docs/bot-integrations.md

    Guessing Game:
      - Think of a character
      - Answer yes/no questions
-     - AI tries to guess your char
+     - AI tries to guess your character